 Regulatory Permits and Approvals

-Other agencies that will be consulted include the U.S. Department of Transportation, the U.S. Coast Guard, the U.S. Army Corps of Engineers, and various agencies of the State of Louisiana, including the Louisiana Department of Environmental Quality and the Cameron Parish Police Jury.
+Other agencies that will be consulted include the U.S. Department of Transportation, U.S. Coast Guard, U.S. Army Corps of Engineers, Louisiana Department of Environmental Quality, Louisiana Department of Natural Resources, and various other agencies of the state of Louisiana and Cameron Parish.

-You can also learn more about the regulation of LNG facilities at FERC and the Office of Fossil Energy at the USDOE here:
+You can also learn more about the regulation of LNG facilities by visiting FERC LNG